Begusarai (TV series): Plot

 Poonam and Lakhan finally reveal their feelings for each other and start a new relationship.
 Bindiya is revealed to be alive and comes back to get revenge against the entire Thakur family for not coming to save her.
 She gives mercy to Lakhan and Poonam but tortures the rest of the family members and even kills Datta Ji.
-Choti Amma's granddaughter, Komal (Rati Pandey), comes to visit her while Bindiya becomes the Bahubali of Begusarai.
+Choti Amma's granddaughter, Komal, comes to visit her while Bindiya becomes the new Bahubali of Begusarai.
 Komal starts to fall in love with Lakhan and starts to help Bindiya financially by bringing her a Sarkar business partner.
-Sarkar demands a lot of Bindiya, which causes Guddi to lose her child and Lakhan and Poonam almost to get a divorce.
+Sarkar demands a lot from Bindiya, which causes Guddi to lose her child and Lakhan and Poonam almost to get a divorce.
 The Thakur family goes against Bindiya and Komal and try to figure out who Sarkar is.
 Sarkar is revealed to be Choti Amma (Madhvi Gokhte), who wants revenge on the Thakur family and brought Komal to Thakur Family.
 In a chase between Komal and Choti Amma and Lakhan and Mithilesh, Komal's car falls off a cliff, and Choti Amma and Komal die.
 Bindiya is revealed to be pregnant with Priyom's child.

-A couple of months later, Poonam and Mithilesh's wife, Maya (Vaishnavi Dhanraj), have also become pregnant.
+A couple of months later, Poonam and Mithilesh's wife, Maya, have also become pregnant.
 When all three daughters-in-law celebrate their baby shower and do puja by the river, Guddi is pulled into the water.
 Everyone looks for her, but not in time, and they find her dead body.
 It is revealed that Komal is alive and killed Guddi.
 Komal then kidnaps Mithilesh and Poonam's father in demand that Poonam leaves Lakhan.
 Mithilesh and Poonam's father tries to run away, but Poonam's father dies in the ensuing chase.
 Poonam decides to surrender herself for the safety of the Thakur family.
 Lakhan finds Poonam and Komal and shoots Komal in the chest.
 Poonam falls unconscious, and Lakhan takes her to the hospital.
 At the hospital, some goons kidnap Poonam, and it is revealed that Komal was saved after she got shot.
 Komal shoots Mithilesh and Lakhan, and Poonam dies during childbirth.
 Bindiya takes the baby and decides to raise him as her own.